The Ultimate Guide to Boosting Your App

 This was how the term App Store Optimization (ASO) was born.
 This technique has steadily become a popular practice, alongside Search Engine Optimization (SEO).

-Indeed, just as SEO does for websites on search engines, ASO aims to increase the visibility of apps within app stores.
+Indeed, just as SEO does for websites on search engines, App Store Optimization aims to increase the visibility of apps within app stores.
 The goal is therefore to boost their position in the different categories on the respective stores, and in relevant keyword searches.

 The main features that can be optimized according to best practice are as follows: